 The Patient-Driven Groupings Model (PDGM)

-The National Association for Home Care and Hospice has declared PDGM the most impactful change to the home care industry in nearly 20 years.
-Before diving into the impacts of PDGM and the role that telehealth will play in this major transition, be sure to get caught up on the PDGM legislation.
+The National Association for Home Care and Hospice has declared the patient driven groupings model the most impactful change to the home care industry in nearly 20 years.
+Before diving into the impacts of PDGM and the role that telehealth will play in this major transition in home health, be sure to get caught up on the PDGM legislation.

-Telehealth for HHAs in the New PDGM Era
+Telehealth for Home Health Agencies in the New PDGM Era

 Prominent changes to the home health payment system will take effect with the roll-out of PDGM.
-Primary changes include eliminating therapy volume as a reimbursement factor and halving the payment period from 60 days to a series of 30 days.
-The question to consider is, how can HHA’s continue to provide quality and necessary care without negatively affecting their bottom line?
+Primary changes include eliminating therapy volume as a medicare reimbursement factor and halving the payment period from 60 days to a series of 30 days.
+The question to consider is, how can home health agencies continue to provide quality and necessary care without negatively affecting their bottom line?

 30-Day Payment Period

 The reduction to 30-day payment periods supports the movement towards alternative methods of care.
-To maximize patient care and cost efficiency in a shorter time span, HHAs must increase care coordination and patient oversight.
+To maximize patient care and cost efficiency in a shorter time span, home health agencies must increase care coordination and patient oversight.

 “There is a ton of opportunity for telehealth in the PDGM world,” says Nick Seabrook, managing principal for BlackTree Healthcare Consulting.
 BlackTree suggests utilizing telehealth to approach patient care holistically, focusing specifically on each patients’ individual needs – a case management approach.